|Form Name & Function

 regular rollover from my traditional IRA to another

-Yes.
-If you have not rolled over the assets from another
+Yes, if you have not rolled over the

-traditional IRA within the previous 365 days, such a
+assets from another traditional IRA within the previous 365

-regular rollover must be completed within 60 days after
+must be completed within 60 days after the withdrawal from

-may instruct a traditional IRA custodian to transfer assets
+any time you may instruct a traditional IRA custodian to

-called a “direct transfer” and is not considered a regular
+custodian; this is called a “direct transfer” and is not

 How do rollovers affect my